Thermophone: Beginnings

 In 1917, Harold D. Arnold and Irving B. Crandall of Bell Labs developed a quantitative theory for the thermophone.
 Since then, thermophones have been used as a precision device for microphone calibration.
 However, they did not see widespread use elsewhere due to their poor efficiency.

 Description

 When alternating current is passed through a thin conductor, that conductor periodically heats up and cools down following the variations in current strength.
 This periodic heating and cooling creates temperature waves which the conductor propagates into the surroundings.
 As the temperature waves propagate away from the conductor, the thermal expansion and contraction of the transmission medium (e.g. air) produces corresponding sound waves.

-An ideal thermophone is made of a conductor which is very thin and has a small heat capacity.
+An optimal thermophone is made of a conductor which is very thin and has a small heat capacity.

 Modern thermophones

 In 1999, Shinouda and others presented a porous doped sillicon thermophone for ultrasonic emission.
 In 2008, Xiao et al. reported a thermophone made of carbon nanotubes.
 Since then, there has been a resurgence of research into thermophones and thermoacoustics.
 New materials for thermophones are being explored, and thermophones have been created using VLSI processes (like integrated circuits are).